Trail Run Project Logo

 This loop provides several opportunities for side trips if one wants an extended trip - Island Lake and Titcomb Basin, Fremont Lake, and Lost Lake, to name a few.

-Except for the trail to Titcomb Basin (the first 11 miles), the rest of the run is away from the crowds.
-However, with that said, it is a loop that is regularly used.
+Except for the trail to Titcomb Basin (the first 11 miles), the rest of the hike offers solitude from the crowds.
+With that said, it is a loop that is regularly used.
 This loop can be done in either direction, but most choose to do it counter-clockwise, as shown here, so the hardest part, the steep descent and climb through Pine Creek Canyon, is at the end with lightened packs.

 Description